Touched by an Angel: Notable guest stars

-Canadian Broadcast
+Canadian broadcast

 In 1994, CBC Television picked up the show but 2 years later it did move to CTV Television Network.
-In 2002, the show in Canada was moved again on Global Television Network.
+In 2001, the show in Canada was moved again on Global Television Network.

 Production

 Touched by an Angel was produced by CBS and Moon Water Productions.
 The network had wanted to do a series about angels after reading a story in Newsweek about how belief in angels was becoming popular.
-Critic Harold Bloom, among others, noted a cultural awareness of angels around those years that began in 1990 with Sophy Burnham's international bestseller A Book of Angels, and continued with Tony Kushner's 1993 play Angels in America, among many other cultural touchstones.
+Critic Harold Bloom, among others, noted a cultural awareness of angels around those years that began in 1990 with Sophy Burnham's international bestseller A Book of Angels, and continued with Tony Kushner's 1993 Pultizer Prize-winning play Angels in America, among many other cultural touchstones.

 Most episodes of the series were produced in Salt Lake City, Utah.
 According to New York Times reviewer Caryn James, John Masius created the first pilot episode for the series, but it was a darker, less hopeful story than the producers wanted.
 It cost the studio $2 million to produce the episode.
 Masius wrote the show as a reflection of his spiritual anger at the time due to his two children being born disabled.
 Martha Williamson was approached to be the series executive producer in early 1994.
 She described the pilot she received as "upsetting" as it "portrayed angels as recycled dead people with power over life and death."
 She initially declined the position, but during a lunch with Andy Hill, then President of CBS, she mentioned the show and suggested he find a producer who would create a show with "loving, joyful" angels that the audience would have to believe in.

 Williamson stated that she could not stop thinking about the show after that meeting, and eventually called to ask if the position was still open.
 Though getting the position was no longer a sure thing, she passed up a more lucrative position directing a court drama and went in for an interview with CBS in June 1994.
 During her interview, she states she emphasized that she was a Christian and could only do a show that depicted angels in a way she felt was true to her view of angels and that was respectful towards God.
 She also indicated that the pilot should be redone from the beginning, keeping only the characters Monica and Tess, reworked.
 The studio agreed with her remarks and hired her.
 Williamson herself wrote a new script for the pilot episode, while also working on hiring the remaining staff for the series, which was due to premiere in September.
 The pilot was filmed in Salt Lake City and the show was ready on schedule.
 The first episode aired on September 14, 1994.